Mandaragiri

 Mandaragiri or Basadi-betta is a Jain pilgrimage located on Mandaragiri Hill in Tumkur district in the Indian state of Karnataka.

-About temple
+History

 The Mandaragiri temple complex is an important Jain pilgrimage centre named after Mallinatha.
+The historic religious centre developed on the summit of Mandaragiri, where four Jain temples dating to the 12th century survive within a walled enclosure.
+The modern development of the pilgrimage site expanded beyond the historic hilltop enclosure to the foot of the hill, where the Guru Mandir and a monumental image of Chandraprabha were subsequently constructed.

+Hilltop temple complex

+The hilltop complex contains four 12th-century Jain temples and a stupa enclosed by a massive stone wall decorated with paintings of the Tirthankaras.
+The four temples form a compact group within the enclosure.
+Of these, one does not presently enshrine an image, while the remaining three are dedicated respectively to Chandraprabha, the eighth Tirthankara; Parshvanatha, the twenty-third Tirthankara; and Suparshvanatha, the seventh Tirthankara.
+The back wall of the enclosure incorporates what was originally the entrance to the temple complex.
+The gateway is flanked by two pillars bearing carvings of elephants and an image of a Tirthankara seated on a lotus pedestal.
 The hilltop has four twelfth-century temples and one stupa enclosed in a massive stone wall with paintings of Tirthankaras.
-The back wall, the original entrance of the temple, features an entrance gate with two pillars bearing carvings of elephants and an image of Tirthankara seated on a lotus pedestal.
 The first temple doesn't enshrine any idols and the remaining three temples are dedicated to Chandraprabha, Parshvanatha and Suparshvanatha.
 The stupa houses one stone slab with a carving of a footprint.
-The temple complex also includes a large manastambha.
+The enclosure also contains a large manastambha, a monumental pillar characteristic of Jain temple complexes.